ratneuro/ratneuro.github.io/_posts/2021-01-22-Part-1-Introduction.md

 ### Pre-requisites:

-- A program which can run .m files (e.g. MATLAB, Octave)
+- A program which can run .m files (e.g. MATLAB, Octave).
+If running MATLAB, the Parallel Computing and Partial Differential Equation add-ons will be needed.

 - [Vertex](https://github.com/haeste/Vertex_2)